YGuang233/fastapi-channels/docs/en/docs/contributing.md

 docs/es/docs/features.md
 ```

-/// tip
+??? tip

-Notice that the only change in the path and file name is the language code, from `en` to `es`.
+  Notice that the only change in the path and file name is the language code, from `zh` to `en`.

-///

 If you go to your browser you will see that now the docs show your new section (the info box at the top is gone). 🎉